top of page

 Governance and Advisory Council

 The Canadian Centre for Sculpture is committed to institutional transparency and clear leadership.
-This page outlines the Centre’s leadership structure, governance framework, and the advisory bodies that uphold our national and international mandate for the advancement of sculptural arts.
+This page outlines the Centre’s leadership structure, governance framework, and the advisory bodies that uphold our national mandate for the advancement of sculptural arts.

 Screenshot_20241008_205744_Snapseed.jpg